SoftwareEng2-Team/run-for-your-life/LivingDocument.md

 3) Have multiple users at once claim territory to make sure the functions can handle multiple inputs at once.

 ### Test-Automation Infrastructure
-##### Tools Used:
+Tools Used:
 Jest
 For our automated testing, we use Jest as the primary test framework for unit, validation, integration, and system tests.
 Jest is chosen due to its:

-Modern JavaScript support – Works well with ES modules (ESM).
+Modern JavaScript support: Works well with ES modules (ESM).
-Fast execution – Provides an efficient and parallelized test runner.
+Fast execution: Provides an efficient and parallelized test runner.
-Built-in code coverage reporting – Ensures our tests provide sufficient coverage.
+Built-in code coverage reporting: Ensures our tests provide sufficient coverage.
-Extensive ecosystem and community support – Widely used, with plenty of plugins and documentation.
+Extensive ecosystem and community support: Widely used, with plenty of plugins and documentation.
-Seamless CI/CD integration – Works natively with GitHub Actions, our chosen CI/CD pipeline.
+Seamless CI/CD integration: Works natively with GitHub Actions, our chosen CI/CD pipeline.

-How to Add a New Test to the Codebase
+#### How to Add a New Test to the Codebase
 Choose a test type:

 Unit Test – For testing individual functions or components.